Mania-Visualization-Project/Mania-Replay-Master/README_EN.md

 ## Usage

-（Only in Windows）
+(Only in Windows)

 First click [here](https://github.com/Keytoyze/Mania-Replay-Master/releases/download/v1.1/ManiaReplayMaster.v1.1.zip) to download the tool kit.

-Method one：Double click `ManiaReplayMaster.bat` batch script, enter beatmap path, replay path and falling down speed (15 pixels per frame by default) according to the hint.
+Method one: Double click `ManiaReplayMaster.bat` batch script, enter beatmap path, replay path and falling down speed (15 pixels per frame by default) according to the hint.

 Method two: Use the following commands to render the video.